camunda/camunda-docs/docs/components/modeler/web-modeler/git-sync.md

 - Duplicate file names are not allowed for the same file type.
 - Characters with special meaning to Git (for example, `/`), or characters disallowed by Git, are not allowed in either branch or file names.
-- Any .json file is treated as a connector template, and the operation will fail if it is not.
-If the remote repository stores any .json files that are not connector templates, place them in a subfolder to be automatically ignored by the synchronization process.
+- Any `.json` file is treated as a Connector template, and the operation will fail if it is not.
+If the remote repository stores any `.json` files that are not Connector templates, place them in a subfolder to be automatically ignored by the synchronization process.
 - When synchronizing for the first time with a remote repository that already contains commits, Web Modeler will attempt to select a main process with a file name that matches its own main process.
-If there is no matching process, Web Modeler will select a process at random from the available .bpmn files.
-In the event that no .bpmn files exist in the remote repository, Web Modeler will not proceed, and will instead display an error message.
+If there is no matching process, Web Modeler will select a process at random from the available `.bpmn` files.
+In the event that no `.bpmn` files exist in the remote repository, Web Modeler will not proceed, and will instead display an error message.
 Ensure the main process is correctly assigned, especially in cases where a random process has been selected.